acceleratescience/ai-core-concepts/docs/nlp.md

 ## Resources

-NLP & generative AI are covered in our workshop on large language models
+NLP & generative AI are covered in our 1-day workshop on [Large Language Models](https://docs.science.ai.cam.ac.uk/large-language-models/).
+The material and associated code are available online.

 ## Contact